21/1/2026

-The shift from paper consignment notes to the electronic waybill, the e-CMR, is a strategic choice for all companies involved in logistics and international road transport.
+The shift from paper consignment notes to the electronic waybill, the e-CMR, represents a strategic choice for all companies involved in logistics and international road transport.
+In addition to ensuring greater operational efficiency, sustainability and security, the electronic CMR makes it possible to simplify document flows and face an increasingly digital and integrated regulatory and operational context at European level.

 The traditional waybill, established by the 1956 CMR Convention, is a mandatory document that accompanies all international road shipments.
 Its digital evolution, known as the e-CMR (short for electronic CMR), was introduced in 2008 and became operational in 2011.
 The electronic CMR eliminates paper documentation, automates transport processes and simplifies logistics management in an increasingly competitive international landscape.